Farmers/farm managers manage and work on farms. Farmers own or lease the land, while farm managers operate farms for farm owners.

 - how to build fencing, operate tractors and other farm machinery, and do general maintenance.

-- work varying and sometimes long hours, depending on the type of farming and the season.
+- work varying and sometimes long hours, depending on the type of farming they do, and the season.
 Evening and weekend work is common during spring and summer

 - live and work on farms